View the Executive Summary for this brief.

 Income and Wages

 Median Household Income is the dollar amount that divides the income distribution into two equal parts, so that half of all households have incomes above that amount, and the other half have incomes below that amount.
 Families, on average, saw five consecutive declines in median household income between 2008 and 2012.
-This resulted in increased financial stress on families.
-Many middle-class families were also demoralized during the slow recovery, finding it difficult to maintain their standard of living due to long hours and stagnant wages.
+The slow recovery, long hours, and stagnant wages left many middle class families demoralized.
+Median household income was $68,703 in 2019, an increase of 6.8% from 2018 median of $64,324 and the largest year-over-year increase since the Great Recession.
+It decreased 2.9% to $67,521 in 2020, even though some sources noted the increase in unemployment benefits, federal aid, and other public assistance.

-What has been the actual rate of wage growth?
-Average year-over-year wage growth has been approximately 3.2% since the end of the recession, and in recent years has been concentrated at lower income brackets.
-An analysis from Indeed, a Goldman Sachs analysis of BLS data, and a New York Times analysis of Federal Reserve data all indicate wage growth is strongest for workers in low-wage industries such as retail stores and supermarkets, and is slowest for higher-wage industries such as law firms and telecom companies.
+In terms of wage growth, average year-over-year wage growth was approximately 3.2% from 2010 to 2019, and just prior to the pandemic was concentrated at lower income brackets.
+An analysis from Indeed, a Goldman Sachs analysis of BLS data, and a New York Times analysis of Federal Reserve data all indicate wage growth was strongest for workers in low-wage industries such as retail stores and supermarkets, and slowest for higher-wage industries such as law firms and telecom companies.
 Some economists also add that “the changing nature of work,” such as through the gig economy, automation, and digitization, are keeping wages low.”

 Taxes are collected by state and federal governments to pay for the services they provide, like roads, law enforcement, and schools.
-The idea that taxes affect economic growth is supported by a 2008 study from the Organization for Economic Cooperation and Development, which found high corporate taxes tend to be the most harmful to economic growth, followed by personal income taxes.
+The idea that taxes affect economic growth is supported by a 2008 study from the Organization for Economic Cooperation and Development, which found high corporate taxes tend to be the most harmful to economic growth, followed by high personal income taxes.
 An analysis of post-World War II tax changes from Cornell University found reductions in income taxes increase GDP per capita.
-Think of it this way: “If the government took 100% of your income, surely many people would simply not work…And if the government lowered the 100% tax rate to, say, 80%, it seems very likely that at least some more people would work and the government would take in more revenue” (Time).
+This time article describes it this way: “If the government took 100% of your income, surely many people would simply not work…And if the government lowered the 100% tax rate to, say, 80%, it seems very likely that at least some more people would work and the government would take in more revenue.”
 For more evidence on taxes and economic growth, see this compilation of studies from the Tax Foundation.

-In the U.S., the federal individual income tax has seven rates that in 2018 ranged from 10% to 37% depending on the tax bracket.
-The federal income tax rate has varied widely, reaching a height of 91% for the top rate in the 1960s to a low of 23% after the 1986 tax reform under the Reagan administration (The Tax Policy Center).
+In the U.S., the federal individual income tax has seven rates that range from 10% to 37% depending on the tax bracket.
+The federal income tax rate has varied widely, reaching a height of 91% for the top rate in the 1960s to a low of 23% after the 1986 tax reform under the Reagan administration.

-In 2018, the worldwide average corporate tax rate had been lowered to 23% from the 1980 average of 39%.
+In 1980, the worldwide average corporate tax rate was about 40%.
+The Tax Foundation explains that “countries have recognized the impact that high corporate tax rates have on business investment decisions,” which has prompted lower rates.
+In 2020, the average was just under 24%.
 The U.S. previously had one of the highest effective corporate income tax rates in the developed world, ranking 4th in 2017.
-After the Tax Cuts and Jobs Act passed in 2017, the U.S. federal top corporate income tax rate fell from 35% to 21%; it now ranks 83rd out of the Tax Foundation’s ranking of 208 separate tax jurisdictions.
+After the Tax Cuts and Jobs Act passed in 2017, the U.S. federal top corporate income tax rate fell from 35% to 21%.

 The Tax Cuts and Jobs Act

 Passed in December 2017, the Tax Cuts and Jobs Act (TCJA) was the biggest tax overhaul in the U.S. in 30 years.
 About 80% of taxpayers received a direct tax cut, even though many don’t believe they did.
-Part of the tax overhaul involved the Treasury Department changing its withholding tables, meaning many tax cuts “came in the form of larger paychecks throughout the year but smaller or no refunds at filing” (Tax Foundation).
-Wages also rose slightly faster than before the TCJA passed (Tax Policy Center).
+Part of the tax overhaul involved the Treasury Department changing its withholding tables, meaning many tax cuts “came in the form of larger paychecks throughout the year but smaller or no refunds at filing.”
+Wages also rose slightly faster than before the TCJA passed.

 In regards to corporate tax rates, a Congressional Research Service Report released in May 2019 found the corporate tax rate cuts were spent mostly on stock buybacks that benefited shareholders, and a smaller percentage went to increasing wages and investments.